ericlindsey/sentinel_query_download/README.md

 Last updated: June 2020

 This repository contains a simple script that enables easy search and download of Sentinel-1 (or other SAR) data hosted at the Alaska Satellite Facility (ASF) using the ASF API.
-For help on this API, visit https://asf.alaska.edu/api/
+For help on this API, visit https://asf.alaska.edu/api/.

 The basic use of the script is as follows: enter API keywords and values in a config file (example included), then pass this file as a single argument on the command line.
 The script will generate an API query, and download the resulting .csv file of results.

 The default is to return a search query (csv file) but not download the data.
 To download the granules after searching, add the command-line option --download.
 To print out a human-readable table of the results to the screen, use --verbose.

-Here is a simple config file example, which returns IW scenes collected during the first two weeks in April 2019 from Path 56 over Albuquerque, NM:
+Here is a simple config file example, which returns IW scenes collected during part of April and May 2019 from Path 56 over Albuquerque, NM:

     [api_search]
     output = csv